- Oil Spill Prevention and Response – http://www.oilspillprevention.org/

 Oil and natural gas production off our Atlantic coast could be great opportunities for the various regions.
 Developing oil and natural gas in the Atlantic could put hundreds of thousands of Americans to work, make us more energy secure, and bring in needed revenue for the government.
 But none of these benefits will appear unless the federal government follows pro-development energy policies.

 In January 2015, the Obama administration proposed a new offshore leasing program that includes plans for minor development of the Atlantic OCS.
-While this plan represents a positive first step, it remains an inadequate measure toward unlocking the nation’s offshore energy potential.
-Despite overwhelming public support from Florida, Georgia, North Carolina, South Carolina and Virginia, just one lease sale is proposed in the Atlantic and would not happen until 2021.
-Furthermore, the ultimate likelihood of a sale in the Atlantic remains tenuous according to Interior Secretary Sally Jewell, who declared that the Atlantic lease area may be “narrowed or taken out entirely in the future.”
+Despite overwhelming public support from Florida, Georgia, North Carolina, South Carolina and Virginia, the Atlantic was removed form the leasing program.

 Increasing access to domestic sources of oil and natural gas would create new, good jobs when millions are still looking for work; bring billions of dollars to federal and state treasuries as governments are scrambling for revenue; reduce our balance of trade, and enhance America’s energy security.
 Access to offshore resources currently off-limits in the Eastern Gulf of Mexico will benefit all Americans by providing more oil and natural gas to fuel our economy and maintain our quality of life.